Study9aws/HelloWorld-Java/README.md

 # Helloworld
-i am adding this changes for poll SCM and removing above line

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.